Home » PowerShell » PowerShell – Running scripts is disabled on this system [Fix]

 Cool Tip: How to fix the script is not digitally signed error in PowerShell!

-You can change the execution policy using the Set-ExecutionPolicy cmdlet.
+You can set up the execution policy using the Set-ExecutionPolicy cmdlet.

 Set-ExecutionPolicy Unrestricted